 Throughout the school, the teaching that the children receive and work that they are set takes account of their age, abilities and needs, and support is provided accordingly.

-We believe children learn better when they are encouraged to use their imagination and apply their learning to engaging contexts.
+We believe children learn better when they are encouraged to use their enquiry skills and make links between their learning experiences.
 Our curriculum provides many learning challenges throughout the academic year that require children to solve problems, apply themselves creatively and express their knowledge and understanding effectively.